Michael P. Hirsh, M.D., Medical Director

 The City of Worcester Division of Public Health is the first nationally accredited health department in Massachusetts as well as the only multi-jurisdictional accredited health department in the country.

 The Public Health Division is the lead agency of the Central MA Regional Public Health Alliance (CMRPHA).
-The CMRPHA is a coalition of five municipalities (Towns of Grafton, Millbury, Shrewsbury, and West Boylston and the City of Worcester) working cooperatively to create and sustain a viable, cost-effective, and labor-efficient regional public health alliance.
+The CMRPHA is a coalition of four municipalities (Towns of Grafton, Shrewsbury, and West Boylston and the City of Worcester) working cooperatively to create and sustain a viable, cost-effective, and labor-efficient regional public health alliance.
 Services offered include community health, environmental health, emergency preparedness, nursing and epidemiology.

 More Announcements...